 The Organization maintains a Simplified Employee Pension - Individual Retirement Account (SEP-IRA) plan.
 Under a SEP-IRA, an employer is permitted to contribute, for any one employee, 25% of the employee's total compensation not to exceed \$55,000.
-During the year ended December 31, 2021 and 2020, retirement plan contributions were \$43,857 and \$43,875, respectively.
+During the years ended December 31, 2022 and 2021, retirement plan contributions were \$43,857.